Azure/bicep/docs/tutorial/01-simple-template.md

 }
 ```

-Notice the `parameters` can be referenced directly in bicep, compared to requiring `parameters('location')` in ARM template JSON.
+Notice the `parameters` can be referenced directly via their name in bicep, compared to requiring `[parameters('location')]` in ARM template JSON.

+The end of the parameter declaration (`= 'eastus'`) is the default value, so this can be optionally overridden.

 Let's compile with `bicep build main.arm` and look at the output:

 ```json
 //todo